 - Stir in enough bread flour to make a nice soft dough.
-Knead with the dough hook on medium for 5 - 6 minutes.
+Knead the dough.

-- Place dough in a large bowl that has been sprayed or buttered so that dough doesn't stick; cover and allow to rise in a warm place until doubled, (about 1 hour).
-Punch the dough down; divide the dough into two pieces and let rest for 10 - 15 minutes.
-Roll each half into a 14" X 12" rectangle.
-Roll the dough starting with the long side.
-Seal and turn ends under to form a nice smooth loaf.
+- Place dough in a large bowl that has been sprayed; cover and allow to rise in a warm place until doubled.
+Punch the dough down; divide the dough into two pieces and let rest.
+Roll each half into a 14″ X 12″ rectangle.

-- Beat egg white and water; with a pastry brush, brush egg white mixture over each loaf.
+- Brush egg white mixture over each loaf.

-- Spray a piece of plastic wrap, cover, and let the dough rise until doubled, (about 1 hour).
+- Spray a piece of plastic wrap, cover, and let the dough rise until doubled.

 - Bake at 375° for 20 minutes.

 - Remove the bread from the oven and brush again with more egg whites; bake an additional 20 minutes.

 I know that this shouldn’t be funny, but when another boy (my grandson) was trying to be nice and pass the ball to one of the other team’s players during warm up and the ball hit the poor kid in the face it was funny.
 Thank heavens he didn’t cry; he just let it bounce off and then he started playing again.